ramuit44/galactusCrockeryShoppingCart/README.md

 * I have used css boilerplate code to generate the base scss `base.scss` and imported the base.scss into required component's/page's scss.
 Each component and page has its own stylesheet thus adhering to concept of componentization.
 I have used the concepts of variables, Mixins, extends (Inheritance), Nesting of the `Sass` Preprocessor to have a OOCSS -(Object Oriented CSS).

+## Unit Testing
-* Written unit testcase for each and every service methods, directives, filters and controllers.
+Written unit testcase for each and every service methods, directives, filters and controllers.
-<b style="font-size:28px;color:red;">The test code coverage is around 93 %</b>
+<b style="font-size:28px;color:red;">The test code coverage is around 93 %</b>.
+You can look thorugh code coverage report in the coverage folder.

 ## Notes